1,000+ Opportunities

 Get alerted about grants like this

-Search similar grants →Based on current listing details, eligibility includes: Cooperative agreements are only available to States and Territories that have UST programs.
+Or search similar grants →According to the current listing, eligibility includes: Cooperative agreements are only available to States and Territories that have UST programs.
 Additionally, these cooperative agreements are only available to Federally-recognized Tribes and Intertribal Consortia that must meet the requirements, as described in the Federal Register Notice, Vol. 67, No. 213, pp. 67181-67183, "Update to EPA Policy on Certain Grants to Intertribal Consortia."
 Eligible applicant types include: State, U.S. Territory (or Possession) Government (including freely-associated states), Other, Federally Recognized Indian/Native American/Alaska Native Tribal Government, U.S. State Government (including the District of Columbia).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program